 - Stick with using recycled R22 and burn through costs like it’s the ozone layer.

 You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
 While this sounds like a good alternative, the expense of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely available.
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely accessable.

 If you aren’t aware of what type of AC refrigerant your air conditioning system uses, our team is here.
-Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.
+Reach out to Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.